active library

 Global vs Local Journals

-jot automatically resolves which journal to use:
+jot resolves which journal to use by walking up from the current directory:

 cd ~/projects/myapp